tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/spring-boot.md

 - `@RestController`REST api = Representational State Transer.
 It means you transer only the data (state) to the client not the layout.
 - `@Controller` có thể trả về client data hoặc layout (Thymeleaf, jsp - JavaServer Pages)

+## Model, POJO, java Bean, spring beans

+A POJO, or **Plain Old Java Object**, is a simple Java object that is NOT bound by any special restrictions or framework-specific requirements.
+It's essentially a regular Java class that can be used in any Java application and is not tied to any specific framework like EJB (Enterprise JavaBeans) or JPA.
+POJOs are typically straightforward classes used primarily for **data storage**, often containing private fields and public getter and setter methods to access and modify these fields.

+These POJOs can also be considered JavaBeans if they follow the JavaBean conventions (private fields, public getters/setters, a no-argument constructor, and implementing Serializable).

+While these domain model POJOs/JavaBeans are used within a Spring application, they are not necessarily Spring Beans themselves unless explicitly configured as such (e.g., by annotating them with @Component, @Entity, or defining them with @Bean in a @Configuration class).

+### Spring bean vs. Java Beans

+Spring beans:

+- Have public default (no argument) constructors
+- allow access to their properties using accessor (getter and setter) methods
+- implement `java.io.Serializable`
+- Spring beans need not always be JavaBeans.
+Spring beans might not implement the java.io.Serializable interface, can have arguments in their constructors, etc.

+- **Spring Bean** là objects được spring quản lý trong **Application Context** hay còn gọi là **IoC Container**.
+- `@Component, @Service, @Repository, @Controller` là beans.

+A class annotated with `@Entity` in Java Persistence API (JPA) is not typically managed as a Spring Bean by default.
+Instead, JPA entities are managed by an EntityManager which handles their lifecycle (persistence, updates, deletion) in relation to a database.
+While Spring Data JPA simplifies working with JPA entities by providing repository interfaces, the entities themselves are usually instantiated by the persistence provider (like Hibernate) and not directly by the Spring IoC container.

+Khi có những utility object chỉ dùng một lần thì tự `new` object khỏi xài bean cũng được.

 ## Controller layer